If you are on the hunt for some of the best ski backpacks, you have come to the right place.

 But it is a very expensive bag.
 Actually, if you want just the backpack it has a reasonable price point.
 However, if you want the kit with the avalanche airbag unit for advanced safety, you might as well just hand over your firstborn child to Ortovox.
 But if you’re ever in a situation that you have to actually use the airbag, I’m sure you’ll be extremely happy you decided to splurge on this pack.

 Materials are very important with ski packs.
 You need something rugged and waterproof that will keep all your gear dry if you’re stuck outside while it is snowing heavily.
 And most of the backpacks featured here live up to that expectation.

 But not all of them.
 Some ski backpacks are not entirely waterproof, which is not ideal for ski tours.
 This is not a deal-breaker – if you’re looking for something small and lightweight for shorter tours, you will be fine with these packs.
 As long as you don’t bury it under a pile of snow, their interiors should stay dry.

 On the other hand, if you want a rugged backpack that can handle you falling flat on your back without any of your gear getting wet, you need to take a good look at the materials.
 Look for phrases “snow-shedding, snow repellant, waterproof, DWR coating” anywhere in the mini-reviews.

-A good touring ski backpack will let you move around the slopes with your hands-free.
+A good touring ski pack will let you move around the slopes with your hands free.
 It needs to have multiple attachment points, which will let you mount your skis/snowboard, helmet, and ice axe to the exterior of the pack.